bonzaiferroni/bonzAI/README.md

 #### Data persistent across game ticks

-New Operation and Mission objects are instantiated each game tick.
+Operation and Mission objects are instantiated from scratch each game tick.
 Whenever possible, member variables are evaluated by accessing the Game object and its convience properties (i.e., `Game.structures`) .
 For everything else, persistent data can be accessed for each Operation through the `operation.memory` and `mission.memory` properties, which are hosted on the flag that is being used to bootstrap the operation.

 #### Operation phase functions